 A programmable thermostat offers a lot of flexibility in its temperature settings.
-American Air Conditioning & Heating & Heating and heating can help you choose which one to get and help you program it.
+American Air Conditioning & Heating and heating can help you choose which one to get and help you program it.
 We have specialized in San Fernando Valley Air Conditioning and Heating for over 30 years!

 Using a programmable thermostat, you can adjust the times you turn on the heating or air conditioning according to a pre-set schedule.
 As a result, you don’t operate the equipment as much when you are asleep or when the house is not occupied.
 This is important to your San Fernando Valley Air Conditioning and Heating bill because it gets very hot here in the valley and this will help you save on energy bills.